 - Create a model or prototype (art, engineering, design)

 Example of a STEM Lesson

 Let’s say for a STEM study of water and the environment, you want to tackle the problem of a leaky faucet.
-A good science/math experiment would be to measure and graph the flow rate and amount of water accumulated over a period of time.
-But ideally, it would go further — and involve more integration of subjects and get more “real.”
-Perhaps there are some graphs the students could look at that show an approximately linear relationship between some of these variables over time.
-The students could then explore the slope of the trend line and determine the average rate of change and then project the problem’s impact in the future.
+A good science/math experiment would be to measure the flow rate and amount of water accumulated over a period of time.
+But ideally, it would go further, to involve more integration of subjects and get more “real.”
+Perhaps there are some graphs the students could look at that show the relationship between these variables over time.
+The students could explore the slope of the trend line and determine the average rate of change, then project the problem’s impact in the future.

 Sounds like a lot of work to prepare a lesson plan, doesn’t it?
 Well, you can always search out STEM curriculum that has already been developed.
 Click here for a leaky faucet lesson plan.
 Just remember, not everything that is called a STEM lesson actually involves applied sciences like technology and engineering.
 It may simply be a fun science experiment.
 But a lot of good STEM lessons appear online at sites such as eGFI, Try Engineering, and Teach Engineering.

 Homeschooling provides the perfect scenario for STEM learning, because: